Doctor Syn: Captain Clegg (1962)

-In the 1970s, the production was re-edited again for its first American theatrical release, on double bills with both Snow White and the Seven Dwarfs and Treasure Island.
-(The VHS release of the 1980s, sharing the removal of the Scarecrow's laugh from Terry Gilkyson's title song, was expanded to include the story material from all three television episodes, while retaining the feature film structure and credits; it was available for a relatively short amount of time.)
-Shortly after the US theatrical run, it was re-edited once more for a two-part presentation on Disney's television series in the 1970s, simply omitting the middle episode.
-The original three-part series was first shown as part of Walt Disney's Wonderful World of Color on February 9, 16 and 23, 1964.
-Later it was included in a late 1980s Wonderful World of Disney syndication rerun package, and cablecast in 1990s on the Disney Channel.
-This version generally followed the storyline of The Further Adventures of Dr. Syn and made it clear that Syn did not die or stage his own death: at the film's end, he is having a cup of tea with the Squire, who admits to now owing a debt of gratitude to the Scarecrow.
+In the 1970s, the Scarecrow of Romney Marsh production was re-edited again for its first American theatrical release by the Disney studios, on double bills with both the animated Snow White and the Seven Dwarfs (1937) and Treasure Island (1950).
+Shortly after the theatrical run in the United States, it was re-edited once more for a two-part presentation and rebroadcast on Disney's television series a decade later in the 1970s, simply omitting the middle episode.
+It was broadcast again in the late 1980s Wonderful World of Disney syndication package, and again in the 1990s on the Disney Channel.

-On November 11, 2008 The Walt Disney Company released a limited pressing of 39,500 copies of The Scarecrow of Romney Marsh on DVD for the first time, in a collector's metal tin case.
-This was a part of the Disney Treasures collection and was now titled Dr. Syn: The Scarecrow of Romney Marsh.
-This release sold out in three weeks.
-On February 17, 2009 the DVD was made available again for the members of the Disney Movie Club.
+The VHS release of the 1980s was expanded to include material from all three episodes of the original NBC broadcast while retaining the feature film structure and credits; it was available for a relatively short amount of time.
+On 11 November 2008 The Walt Disney Company released a limited pressing of 39,500 copies of The Scarecrow of Romney Marsh in DVD format for the first time in a collector's metal case.
+This was a part of the Disney Treasures collection and was retitled Dr. Syn: The Scarecrow of Romney Marsh.
+This release sold out in only three weeks.
+The DVD was made available again for the members of the Disney Movie Club on 17 February 2009.
 This two-disc set includes the American television version and the original British theatrical release version Dr Syn, Alias the Scarecrow in a widescreen format.
-It also includes the original introductions by Walt Disney (in which he erroneously states that Dr. Syn was an actual historical figure) and a documentary on Disney's interest in filming the property.
-In October 2019, the Disney Movie Club released it on Blu-ray, this time titled The Scarecrow of Romney Marsh.
-Its single disc, also in the widescreen format, contains the three episodes originally broadcast on television in 1963.
-It also includes Walt Disney's introductions, but none of the supplemental features that appear on 2009 release.
+It also includes the original televised introductions by Walt Disney, as was traditional for the Sunday night program in 1963–1964 (in which he erroneously states that Dr. Syn was an actual historical figure) and also contains a documentary feature on Disney's interest in filming the story.

+In October 2019, the Disney Movie Club released it in Blu-ray format, this time entitling it The Scarecrow of Romney Marsh.
+The single disc contains all three episodes as originally broadcast in 1964.
+It also includes Walt Disney's filmed introductions, but none of the supplemental features that appeared with the 2009 release.